ColorlibHQ/shapely-companion/readme.txt

 You can still use Shapely theme without this plugin but you won't be able to import demo content and use theme specific widgets that you see on front page of theme demo.

 == Changelog ==

+= 1.0.3 =
+* Updated escape functions to allow users to enter minimal HTML in textareas

 = 1.0.2 =
 * Various bug fixes.

 = 1.0.0 =
 * Initial release.